tomaslibal/ua-detection/README.md

 This is an experimental repository for device detection on the World Wide Web.
-I'm mostly interested in device detection for the user agents connecting to web servers through the HTTP requests.
+I'm mostly interested in device detection for the user agents connecting to web servers through the HTTP(S) requests.

 There are two end goals that I would like achieve: